 NOTE: This project is totally self-funding.
 Only the students’ money will enable this project to operate so you know that your money is going to a fantastic cause!

 Project dates are from Saturday to Saturday so that students can get used to the heat and get over the jet lag!
-Clinical students will do surgeries from Monday to Friday.
-However, the Centre is open 7 days a week.
-Students can take a day off in the weekend arranged with Janie.
+The Centre is open 7 days a week.
+Students can take a day off at the weekend arranged with Janie.

 Each project will last for 2 weeks and only 2 students will be accepted on the project at any time to maximize the learning experience.

-Students will be accommodated in a very nice airy apartment which overlooks the river.
-It has a large, twin bedded room.
+Students will be accommodated in a very nice airy apartment which overlooks the river in either a double room or a twin bedded room.
 There is a shower room, a lounge/dining room and a kitchen plus a terrace.
 It also has wifi.
 Janie lives next door so she is available for any questions or help needed.